 So the matchbook, once an ubiquitous advertising item given away free by many businesses, fell out of favor as a promotional item since it had far less appeal and usefulness to as many people as it once did.

 The distribution of custom-printed matchbooks by businesses is rare nowadays.
 And some businesses may provide only plain, generic matchbooks for their smoking patrons rather than the custom-printed ones of yesteryear.
 (Eating and drinking establishments were once one of the largest distributors of matchbooks.
 But now in a number of states these same businesses are non-smoking by law so you won't find matchbooks there.
 In all three Pacific coast states, where I spend most of my time, smoking is prohibited by state law in nearly all indoor venues.)
 Foreign competition and a dying market led to the collapse of the North American matchbook industry in the late 1980s to just four manufacturers then.
-Today there are only two American manufacturers left (D. D. Bean and Diamond).
+Today there are only two American manufacturers left (D. D. Bean and Diamond) and none in Canada.

 Younger people have simply not been exposed to the history, variety, artwork and visual appeal of old matchbooks.
 There are fewer people coming into the hobby to keep the active collector population stable as the older folks pass.
 Matchcover collecting will always be with us but I have no reason to believe that the trend of fewer active participants will not continue for some time.